dominicbosch/lego-raspi/README.md

 ## Setup
 The raspberry should advertise itself as lego1 in the configured networks.
 Login via `ssh pi@lego1`. pw is what we often used for supersonic dev devices!
+Install dependencies:

+- smbus2: `pip3 install smbus2`
-Install pandas: `pip install pandas`
+- pandas: `pip3 install pandas`

 ## Python Library Usage
 Current testing done via `python3 DeviceController.py`